-Synthesis and Structure of MUV-11.
-Benzene-1,4dihydroxamic acid (H4bdha) can be prepared by one-step reaction of the ester derivative of terephthalic acid with a methanolic solution of hydroxylamine under basic conditions.29 This reaction is well fitted for multigram-scale linker synthesis as it proceeds with yields close to 65% (see Experimental Section for synthetic details; S1, S2, and S3).
-MUV-11 was first prepared by solvothermal reaction of H4bdha with titanium(IV) isopropoxide in dry N,N-dimethylformamide (DMF) at 120 °C by using acetic acid as modulator.
-The product can be formed in capped vials or Teflon liners or easily adapted to high-scale synthesis by using glass bottles up to 20-fold.
-Reagent manipulation was carried out in the glovebox to avoid partial hydrolysis of the titanium precursor.
+Synthesis and structure of MUV-11.
+Benzene-1,4-dihydroxamic acid (H4bdha) can be prepared by one-step reaction of the ester derivative of terephthalic acid with a methanolic solution of hydroxylamine under basic conditions.28 This reaction is well fitted for multigram-scale linker synthesis as it proceeds with yields close to 65% (S2).
+MUV-11 was first prepared by solvothermal reaction of H4bdha with titanium (IV) isopropoxide in dry N,N-dimethylformamide (DMF) at 120 °C by using acetic acid as modulator.
+The product can be quantitatively formed either in capped vials, Teflon liners or easily adapted to high-scale synthesis by using glass bottles (See experimental section for synthetic details).
+Reagents manipulation was carried out in the glove box to avoid partial hydrolysis of the titanium precursor.